davatron5000/FitVids.js/README.md

 This will wrap each video in a `div.fluid-width-video-wrapper` and apply the necessary CSS.
 After the initial Javascript call, it's all percentage-based CSS magic.

+This fork of fitVids, initially checks the `body` for any video that it would need to resize, when the library is loaded.

 ## Currently Supported Players

 <table>